 The Prevention Services division received a request from a staff member for full reimbursement for fall quarter 2022.
 This is an allowable request according to union contracts and the employee handbook, however, there is no set policy on how to handle a request.
 Ms. Katie Curtis is proposing reimbursing the staff member \$1,000 for fall quarter.
-Committee members discussed the need for a policy and whether to approve this request without set parameters.
-Discussion also included the possibility of other staff members enrolled in school requesting for reimbursement and whether these requests would be budgeted or not.
-Ms. Heather Logan expressed her appreciation for education and a desire to have clearer language and guidelines before moving forward.
+Committee members discussed the need for a policy that outlines set parameters.
+Mr. Tibbott recommended there be a policy to cover this in the future.

-It was moved by Ms. Crawford and seconded by Ms. Dunn to authorize the Administrative Officer to reimburse a staff member \$1,000 for tuition-related expenses for fall quarter 2022, and forward to the full Board on consent.
-The motion passed with 3 yes votes, 1 no vote (Logan), and 1 absent (Mead).
+It was moved by Mr. Tibbott and seconded by Mr. Low to authorize the Administrative Officer to reimburse a staff member \$1,000 for tuition-related expenses for fall quarter 2022, and forward to the full Board on consent.
+The motion passed unanimously.